-A use of a building or of land lawfully existing at the time this Ordinance becomes effective and which does not conform with the use regulations of the district in which it is located.
-Any new lines of division within a subdivision of a parcel that is a nonconforming use shall meet the regulations of this Ordinance.
+Nonconforming Use32 A land use that lawfully existed at the time this Ordinance became effective effective and which does not conform with the site coverage, setback, height, open space, or other regulations describing the physical development standards of the district in which it is located.
+Any new lines of division within a subdivision of a parcel that contains a nonconforming structure shall not create a further nonconformity and shall meet the regulations of this Ordinance.